SAP-samples/teched2024-IN180/exercises/ex0/README.md

 - Supports use cases of data compliance and governance by processing data locally
 - Route business events from SAP applications to event brokers
 - Configure and manage multiple Edge Integration Cells with an SAP Integration Suite cloud tenant
-- Business continuity during temporary connectivity loss (up to 4 hrs)
+- Business continuity during temporary connectivity loss
 - Migration path for PI/PO customers

 ## Summary